-As I find myself beginning what our culture terms “middle age,” I find myself asking, as Sorge notes of David & Hezekiah, “Lord, you’re taking me away in the prime of my life!
+As I entered middle age, I found myself asking, as Sorge notes of David and Hezekiah, “Lord, you’re taking me away in the prime of my life!
 I’m too young for this.”

-I too often feel like the best years of my life were swallowed up in affliction, that it’s all downhill from here.
-Yet, something in me recognizes this as a lie.
-Out of somewhere deep inside, resilience knows to push through, to struggle, to persevere.
-But that didn’t always exist.
+I too often feel like the best years of my life were swallowed up in affliction, that it was all now downhill.
+Yet, something in me recognized this as a lie.
+Out of somewhere deep inside, resilience pushed through and motivated me to struggle and to persevere.
 Where did it come from?

-I’m not sure about the level of fruitfulness at this point, but I know I possess a level of perseverance born out of desperation, a desperation that pushed me toward Christ.
-As a result of what that desperation did in my life, I also pray for people I love get desperate too.
-Sorge says this of desperation,
+I’m not sure about the level of fruitfulness at that point, but I know I possessed a level of perseverance born out of desperation, a desperation that pushed me toward Christ.
+As a result of what that desperation did in my life, I also prayed for people I love get desperate too.
+Sorge says this of desperation:

 “Affliction naturally produces desperation within us.
 Some people respond by trying to survive.
 Others respond by lashing out at everything within reach.
 Others collapse and live in a state of depression.
 God purposes, however, that we channel that desperation toward a fervent pursuit of His face.”